iliapolo/sadna-data-synthesis/README.md

 This repository is a result of the final project in "Data Synthesis Representation" course.

 - Given at Tel-Aviv University in the fall semester of 2013
+- Submission by Yevgeny Levanzov, Eli Polonsky and Daniel Samuelov

 It consists out of 3 projects: